Vladi756/Health_Club_Database/README.md

 ![image](https://user-images.githubusercontent.com/74903538/169575400-1845fc0f-e8c9-4a0a-ac9c-6b125dfb7539.png)

-The dashboard tells a story of the business and helps managements make data driven decisions.
+The dashboard tells a story of the business and helps management make data driven decisions.